Introduction

 Modern slavery and human trafficking are a gross breach of fundamental human rights, as well as serious crimes.
 Slavery and trafficking take various forms, but they all involve the deprivation of a person’s liberty, to exploit them for personal or commercial gain.

-Moore Kingston Smith is absolutely committed to acting ethically and with integrity in our dealings and relationships with others and to the fair and humane treatment of people in our business and in our supply chains.
-We have a zero-tolerance approach to these crimes and we expect the same standard from all our suppliers, contractors and our people.
+Moore Kingston Smith is absolutely committed to acting ethically and with integrity in our dealings and relationships with others, and to the fair and humane treatment of people in our business and our supply chains.
+We have a zero-tolerance approach to these crimes and expect the same standard from all our suppliers, contractors and people.

 This statement is published in accordance with section 54 of the Modern Slavery Act 2015.
-It sets out the approach we have taken to prevent modern slavery and human trafficking within our business and supply chains for the year ended 30 April 2024.
+It sets out our approach to preventing modern slavery and human trafficking within our business and supply chains for the year ended 30 April 2025.

 Our business and organisation structure

-Moore Kingston Smith is a leading UK provider of professional services, including audit, tax, advisory, legal and consulting work.
+Moore Kingston Smith is a leading UK multi-disciplinary professional services firm, providing a range of services including audit, tax, advisory, legal and consulting.
 We operate through several entities, which are subject to rigorous external regulation, legislation and oversight.
 For the purposes of this statement, our supply chains include those companies and entities within the Moore Global Network which may also supply us.

-We employ our people to provide services, expertise and advice to our clients and we may refer to external contractors to offer specialist services or advice where we are unable to do so in house.
-Our suppliers include temporary staff, agencies, IT businesses, stationery and office suppliers, catering, hospitality and event companies, legal services and occupational health providers, among others.
+We employ our people to provide services, expertise and advice to our clients and may occasionally refer to external contractors to offer specialist services or advice where we are unable to in house.
+Our suppliers include temporary and agency contractors, IT businesses, stationery and office suppliers, catering, hospitality and event companies, legal firms and occupational health providers, among others.

 Our policies